MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-define-and-use-compute-contexts.md

 ## Enable tracing on the compute context

-Sometimes operations work on your local context, but have issues when running in a remote compute context. if you want to analyze issues or monitor performance, you can enable tracing in the compute context, to support run-time troubleshooting.
+Sometimes operations work on your local context, but have issues when running in a remote compute context.
+If you want to analyze issues or monitor performance, you can enable tracing in the compute context, to support run-time troubleshooting.

 1. Create a new compute context that uses the same connection string, but add the arguments *traceEnabled* and *traceLevel* to the **RxInSqlServer** constructor.